bsherin/tactic/docs/Tile-Creator.rst

 exports
 ~~~~~~~

-You can also specifythe name of variables that will be :guilabel:`exports` for
+You can also specifythe name of parameters that will be :guilabel:`exports` for
 your tile.
-(Exported variables are available as pipes within other tiles.
+(Exported parameters are available as pipes within other tiles.
 Note that these must be instance variables assigned values in your code
-in this manner ``self.variable_name =  ...``. )
+in this manner ``self.variable_name =  ...``. ) Also, note that the tile creator
+adds exported variables to the list of parameters that are saved when a project is saved.

 The interface for this is pretty much the same as for the :guilabel:`options` pane.